Saffron Revolution: 26 September 2007

 On 26 September, pro-democracy figure Win Naing was arrested at his home in Yangon around 2:30 a.m. after being seen providing food and water to the protesting monks but was released from jail after one night, according to an anonymous friend and Western diplomat.
 He had been arrested on 8 March for holding a press conference with Burmese demonstrators against the national economic hardships.
 Prominent Burmese comedian Zargana was also arrested overnight.
-Troops barricaded Shwedagon Pagoda and attacked a group of 700 protesters with batons and tear gas.
+Troops barricaded the Shwedagon Pagoda and attacked a group of 700 protesters with batons and tear gas.
 The police, beating their shields with batons, chased some of the monks and some 200 supporters, while others tried to remain in place near the eastern gate of the pagoda complex.
 Troops then sealed off the area around the pagoda, attempting to prevent the monks from making further protests.
 This failed to stop the marches, with up to 5,000 monks progressing through Yangon, some wearing masks in anticipation of tear gas being used.

 Later in the day there were reports of at least three Buddhist monks and one woman confirmed killed in the firing by security forces in Yangon when thousands of people led by Buddhist monks continued their protest against the military junta.
 A doctor in Yangon's general hospital confirmed that three injured monks had been admitted to the hospital after they were beaten up severely by the riot police at Shwedagon pagoda.
 The Swedish National Radio correspondent in Yangon reported that more than 300 people, many of whom were monks, were detained.
 He also reported a new sentiment in Yangon: "People come up to me quite spontaneously and voice their opinion in a way they never did before." ...
 "People feel great admiration for the brave monks".
 The Burma Campaign UK said its sources had reported the junta ordering large numbers of maroon monastic robes and telling soldiers to shave their heads, possibly to infiltrate the monks.